 This fired the imagination of hundreds back home, who came to find him in Africa and sit at his feet.
 From these, Studd believed a muscular succession would come, carrying the same spirit that had always gripped him.
 I will blaze the trail, he wrote, though my grave may only become a stepping stone that younger men may follow.

-In 1737, the Moravian Church sent a team to start a mission and community settlement in South Africa.
-They chose some land east of Cape Town and called it Genadendal (Grace Valley).
+In 1737, the Moravian Church sent a team led by Georg Schmidt to start a mission and community settlement in South Africa.
+They chose some land east of Cape Town known as “the ravine of baboons” and here they founded their settlement, Genadendal (Grace Valley).
 You can see images of the subsequent settlement here.

 The local tribe, the Khoi, were impoverished and dispersed but the Moravians reached out to them and began a school for their children.
 One of the first Khoi to be baptised was a woman called Tikhuie, whom the missionaries named Magdalena.
 Her husband, a skilled hunter, kept the community supplied with meat.

-Some of the missionaries died of disease, however, and the leader grew lonely and, in 1744, was recalled to Germany.
+Some of the missionaries died of disease, however, Schmidt grew lonely, and in 1744 he was recalled to the mother colony at Herrnhut, Germany.
 Everyone thought the community was finished.
 They reckoned without ‘Lena’ Tikhuie!
 Having learnt to read at the mission school, she gathered the people daily under a tree and taught them the scriptures.

 Years passed.
 Travellers returning to Europe brought tales of an African woman leading a church at Grace Valley.
 Finally, in 1792, nearly fifty years after the withdrawal, the Moravians sent a fresh team to re-found Genadendal.
 On their arrival, they found the ruins of the original houses, but to their astonishment there was Lena Tikhuie, frail and almost blind, still holding the ground and ministering to the little congregation, daily, under the tree.
 Her well-worn bible was still with her, wrapped in sheepskin.